CraftAcademyLabs/ca_course/week3/portfolio_challenge/4_display_projects.md

   }
 }
 ```
 What is the difference?
 Well, if you need to use any lifecycle events or set any state you should use class.
 What are lifecycle events?
-Lets take a look at that.
+Let's take a look at that.

 ## Component lifecycle events